-The upshot of the meeting with Abe was that he was representing a record producer named Joe Wissert.
-Joe wanted to sign the Plimsouls to Colombia and produce the record.
+The upshot of the meeting with Abe was that he was representing a Columbia staff producer named Joe Wissert.
+Joe wanted to sign the Plimsouls to the label and produce the record.
 Could I bring the whole band back tomorrow, and meet with them there at the office?
 Joe would come by, and we’d get things rolling.

 Okay.
 I brought the band, which was me, Louie, and Davido, back the next day.
 Abe had Rachel hold his calls, and I wondered to myself who it was gonna be this time: Maybe Jimmy Carter was gonna call from the White House for some advice about the Hostage Situation or something, but no, things took another quick turn.

 The band shook hands with Abe, exchanged pleasantries, shifted uneasily in the silence, as Abe smiled at us.